guardian/typerighter/docs/03-composer-integration.md

  * Press shift-F12 to bring up the feature switch menu.
  * Turn on 'typerighter'
  * Reload article page.
- * You will now see the box-out for typeerighter features in the top right of the article.
+ * You will now see the box-out for typerighter features in the top right of the article.
  * Click "advanced", then "refresh".

 Add the following text: